hyperhq/docs.hyper.sh-hyper/Reference/CLI/volume_init.md

       --help=false       Print usage

-Initializes one or more volumes.
+Initialize one or more volumes.
 You cannot initialize a volume that is in use by a container.
 Supported SOURCE includes http/https destination and git repository in public domain, and also local files and directories with absolute path.
 A volume can be initialized only once.